 You can take these steps to strengthen security while using Dashlane:

 - Create strong and unique passwords for all your logins.
 Use our Password Generator to create the strongest password possible.
-Use our Autofill feature, and you won’t have to remember your passwords.
+With our Autofill feature, you won’t have to remember your passwords.

 - Keep track of your Password Health and update weak or compromised passwords.